nicholasrq/redux-process/readme.md

 ## Defining state for each processor

-You may want to define initial state and structure for each reducer individually.
-Next example works just like the previous one, but initial states are separated now.
+If you want to define initial state and structure for each reducer individually, then take a look at next example which works just like the previous one, but each reducer takes care of its part of a state.
 Resulting state is a combination of states returned by individual state chunks:

 ```javascript
 import { createStore }        from 'redux';